Everest Base Camp Trek: A Complete Guide

 Accommodation on the Everest Base Camp trek is quite varied, with a mix of traditional tea houses, more modern guesthouses, and commercial hotels.
 The general scenario is that the higher up you go, the lower the standard of accommodation.
 There is still one golden rule, though.
 All the accommodations require that you eat all your meals there if you stay there, too.

 Teahouses are generally owned by local families, but things have been getting more commercial recently.
 They own anything between 3 and 15 rooms.
 The rooms are basic, with thin plywood walls.
 Some have private bathrooms, while nearly all have shared bathrooms.
 Some will have squat toilets, while others are Western.
 They have a large communal dining area.
-Costs for a teahouse room are around $2-5.
+Costs for a teahouse room are around $5-10, rising with altitude.

 Charging: If you have a private room with a bathroom, you'll probably be able to charge your electronics for no extra charge.
 However, for shared bathrooms, your room will only have a light switch and nothing more.
 You have to charge your electronics in a common room.
 The cost of charging a battery ranges from $3-6.